CollaboRateMgmt/CollaboRate/README.md

 - Fair and accurate income for employees and the organization.
 - No need for subjective appraisals done by humans.
 This ends a huge source of overhead, stress, conflict and injustice.
 - Crowd members need only an internet connection, a web browser and an email account.
 No need for development environment.
-- Since project security, complexity, and development environment are no longer issues:
+- Project security, complexity, and development environment are no longer issues:
   - No need to call employees to an office to keep an eye on them.
 Employees can work from home!
   - Reduce office cost.
 Or, end it altogether.
   - Employees can work for many projects and organizations at the same time.
 Organizations will not have security or productivity concerns.

-# Overview for those familiar with Crowdsourcing Concepts
+# A Quick Overview for those familiar with Crowdsourcing Concepts
 For those familiar with crowdsourcing concepts, here is the idea in a nutshell.
 Else you may skip this paragraph and go to the [next section](#detailed-purpose).
 The idea is to devise a process and technology to meet the following goals:
 - Increase number of people per project to a maximum.
 This will reduce the project execution time to a minimum.